lgngrvs/logangraves.com/posts/about.md

 ## Briefly

 I’m an American high school student.

-My interests encompass every subject, but I especially think about philosophy, AI, language, cognitive science, computer science, and mathematics.
-My current preoccupation involves exploring those subjects, and life in general, as informal and formal systems.
+To quote an online friend, "I want to learn everything," though I especially like philosophy, AI, linguistics, cognitive science, computer science, and mathematics.

-At school I’m involved in student government, sports, and I run a few clubs in addition to regular classes.
-Right now I’m living in the Bay Area, and I’m always down to meet up.
-Don’t hesitate to reach out!
+In no real order of importance, my hobbies include thinking, writing, reading, soccer, hanging out with friends, student government, music, geopolitics. *(Hobbies subject to change)*

+For info on what I'm up to right now, see [Now](https://logangraves.com/now)

 ## Reach out
 - Email `me at logangraves dot com`